-By default, CET Designer autosaves every drawing with a 9 minute interval and keeps 5 of the autosaved files.
+By default, CET autosaves every drawing with a 9 minute interval and keeps 5 of the autosaved files.
 On the Control Panel’s Security tab, you can disable autosave, or change the number of files to save or the time between saves.
 To prevent data loss, we recommend that the autosave feature remains enabled.

 Autosaved files are normally saved to a sub-folder in the same location as your drawing.

-CET Designer automatically makes backups of your drawing on certain occasions, for example if choose to exit the program without saving your changes.
+CET automatically makes backups of your drawing on certain occasions, for example if choose to exit the program without saving your changes.
 This makes it possible for you to recover lost files.

-By default, CET Designer keeps 8 backups per drawing.
+By default, CET keeps 8 backups per drawing.
 On the Control Panel’s Security tab, you can disable auto backup, or change the number of backups to save.
 To prevent data loss, we recommend that the auto backup feature remains enabled.

 Backups are normally saved to the same location as your drawing,